worxli/fare-doging/README.md

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

+What would be the best model for the public transportation company to control the tickets?
+How would they have the least people fare-doging?
+How would they make the most profit?

 ## Expected Results